Arabelle Raphael: Activism

 Following the passage of FOSTA-SESTA in 2018, Raphael organized a meeting covering cybersecurity, closures of websites formerly offering sex work advertising, and plans for sharing resources among Bay Area sex workers.
 Raphael and Maxine Holloway also founded the organization Bay Pros Support, with the goal of calling attention to the difficulty sex workers encountered maintaining their safety and business relationships in the wake of the law's passage.

+Personal life

+As of 2018, Raphael lives in the East Bay region of California.

+She has stated that her sexuality is bisexual or pansexual.